Straight-tusked elephant: Behaviour and paleoecology

 As with modern elephants, female and juvenile straight-tusked elephants are thought to have lived in matriarchal (female-led) herds of related individuals, with males leaving these groups to live solitarily upon reaching adolescence around 14–15 years of age.
-Adult males likely engaged in combat with each other during musth similar to living elephants.
+Adult males likely sometimes engaged in combat with each other during musth similar to living elephants.
 Some straight-tusked elephant specimens appear to document injuries obtained in fights with conspecifics; particularly notable specimens include a large male specimen from Neumark Nord that has a deep puncture hole wound in its forehead with surrounding bone growth indicating that it had healed, as well as another large male from the same locality with a healed puncture hole wound in its scapula.

 Like modern elephants, the herds would have been restricted to areas with available fresh water due to the greater hydration needs and lower mobility of the juveniles.
 Fossil tracks of newborns, calves and adults, which are likely of a herd of P. antiquus, have been found in dune deposits in southern Spain, dating to the early Late Pleistocene (Marine Isotope Stage (MIS) 5, around 130–80,000 years ago).
 Some straight-tusked elephant populations may have engaged in seasonal migrations, as occurs in living elephants.
-Isotopic analysis of male tooth specimens from Neumark Nord in Germany indicate that over the 8 years preserved by the teeth, these individuals had engaged in (perhaps seasonal) migrational movements.
-While some remained relatively local to the Neumark Nord area, others had migrated considerable distances to and from the Neumark Nord area, perhaps as far as 300 km away from where they eventually died.
+Strontium isotope analysis of two male tooth specimens from Neumark Nord in Germany indicate that over the 8 years preserved by the teeth, these individuals had spent part of their lives considerably distant from the site, perhaps as far as 300 km away from Neumark Nord where they eventually died, while another analysed male and a female remained relatively local to the Neumark Nord area during the period of tooth growth.

 Due to their larger size, straight-tusked elephants are thought to have finished growing 10 to 15 years later than living elephants, continuing to grow after 50 years of age in males, and to around 40 years of age in females, the latter comparable to the growth period of African bush elephant bulls.
 They may also have lived longer than extant elephants, with lifespans perhaps in excess of 80 years.